martinosorb/machine-learning-novice/_episodes/05-dimensionality-reduction.md

 ![Reduction using umap](../fig/umap.svg)

-> # Excercise: Working in three dimensions
+> # Exercise: Working in three dimensions
 > The above example has considered only two dimensions since humans
 > can visualize two dimensions very well.
 However, there can be cases
 > where a dataset requires more than two dimensions to be appropriately